jmcgorey/locals-demo/README.md

 ## Description

 This is a demo for James's locals project.
+Demo is viewable at: https://jmcgorey.github.io/locals-demo/site/

 ## Goal